2018 MHQP Perinatal Care Guidelines

 - Discuss the benefits and risks of screening and diagnostic tests for genetic and structural abnormalities.

-- Review risk factors which may influence the likelihood of genetic abnormalities (e.g., maternal age, family history).
+- Review risk factors that may influence the likelihood of genetic abnormalities (e.g., maternal age, family history).

 - Discuss testing as appropriate for patient's ethnicity and family history (e.g. Tay-Sachs for Ashkenazi Jewish, Cajun or French Canadian descent; Canavan's disease and familial dysautonomia for Ashkenazi Jewish descent; hemoglobin electrophoresis for Asian, African, Caribbean or Mediterranean descent).